COMM Extender enables 16-Bit Serial Communication Software (DOS or Win16) that read serial ports to run in Windows environment.

 WIN32COM=2

-Q: The Notebook used offers an internal Modem listed as COM3.
+Q: The Notebook offers an internal Modem listed as COM3.
 Is it usable with the DOS software ?

 A: Yes, just add, if not already done, a configuration that can be used by the DOS software.
 The following example is using 3F8 and IRQ4 for COM3.